laurabquintas/Brain-Region-Classifier/README.md

 and the following scripts:

 - the performance.py script where the functions for the execution of cross validations and the construction of the report graphics are defined
-- one for each classifier to obtain the performance scores and confusion matrix for all datasets
+- one for each classifier to obtain the performance scores and confusion matrix for all datasets which are organized in the Folders with the algorithms name
-- one for SVM, KNN and DT to analyze and rank each set of parameters
+- one for SVM, KNN and DT to analyze and rank each set of parameters in the Folders with the algorithms name

 _Final Grade_ : 19/20